An article in this month’s issue of Money Magazine claims that people in their early to mid-thirties tend to “cash stash” 42% of their net worth.

-In recent weeks, the Tasting Room section of Food and Wine magazine’s popular website included several posts by executive wine editor Ray Isle on California Pinot Noirs.
-Accompanied by images shot in-studio by David Arky Photography, the wines are grouped according to value, region and essentiality.
+In recent weeks, the Tasting Room section of Food and Wine magazine’s website included several posts with images shot by David Arky Photography.

-The first, entitled “5 Super Value California Pinot Noirs”, sheds light on labels that produce quality, yet affordable wines.
-Among the selected bottles is a 2012 BV Coastal Estates California Pinot Noir ($11) which was photographed for the article by David.
+“5 Super Value California Pinot Noirs”, shows a 2012 BV Coastal Estates California Pinot Noir ($11) photographed for the article by David.

-The series presents three pieces of exceptionally elegant jewelry, expertly photographed in-studio.
-Of particular note is a cabochon-cut black opal bracelet by Cartier, set with diamonds in platinum and accented by sapphire and emerald beads.
+The series presents three elegant pieces of jewery which were photographed in-studio.
+This cabochon-cut black opal bracelet by Cartier is set with diamonds in platinum accented with sapphire and emerald beads.

-While the images that were published in the magazine were captured against a simple white background, the shot below (an outtake from the shoot) is set against a deep indigo color that beautifully compliments the blue fire of the opal as well as the sapphire beads.
-It also provides a striking contrast for the diamonds, giving them a more sparkly appearance.
+The image seen in the magazine was captured against a simple white background, but the shot above (an outtake from the shoot) is set against a deep indigo color that beautifully compliments the blue fire of the opal as well as the sapphire beads.

 Other pieces from the shoot include amethyst drop earrings with 18k gold and bezel-set diamonds by Verdura, and an exquisite Burmese spinel ring with diamonds and platinum by James de Givenchy for Taffin, as seen below.